 FlightStats continues to improve its data coverage and accuracy in Asia, especially in China, Hong Kong and Taiwan, where our coverage exceeded 90% in 2014.
 Improving Asian coverage remains a priority for FlightStats, and we will continue to work with key partners to provide visibility into this important region.

 This category includes major airlines from the Middle East and Africa regions and includes 10 carriers that operated just over 1 million flights in 2014.
 Since data tracking coverage in these regions is a bit more challenging than elsewhere in the world, the threshold was lowered to just under 80%.
 The table below lists the top 10 airlines ranked by on-time arrival performance.

 *Flight status coverage threshold set at 80%.

-FlightStats data tracking coverage in South America is more limited than in most other geographies resulting in a shorter list of major carriers.
+FlightStats data tracking coverage in Latin America is more limited than in most other geographies resulting in a shorter list of major carriers.
 In addition, the tracking threshold was set to 70%.
-The top 7 airlines meeting the criteria operated just under 1.2 million flights in 2013.
+The top 7 airlines meeting the criteria operated just under 1.2 million flights in 2014.
 The results are listed in the table below sorted by on-time arrival performance.

 *Flight status coverage threshold set at 70%

 FlightStats tracks the on-time performance of many of the world’s largest low cost carriers and, therefore, has included an LCC category this year.
 A tracking threshold of 90% was used for this category.
-Note that two of the world’s largest LCCs, easyJet and Ryanair, are not included due to insufficient data tracking coverage.
-This is unfortunate since, based on the available data, both airlines appeared to do very well and we hope to include them in the future.
+Note that one of the world’s largest LCCs, Ryanair, is not included due to insufficient data tracking coverage.
+This is unfortunate since, based on the available data, it appeared to do very well and we hope to include them in the future.